Geothermal titles and activities

 There is no commercial production of geothermal energy in the Northern Territory (NT) but there are areas where the underground temperature is hot enough.

-For more information go to the geothermal energy resources page at the Geoscience Australia website.
+To find out more including current projects, go to the Geoscience Australia website.

 If you want to explore for geothermal resources, you must apply for an exploration permit.